gabrielsantos-gsp/pmv-ads-2021-2-e2-proj-int-t3-petpass/docs/08-Plano de Testes de Software.md

 **Objetivo do teste:**

-- Verificar a funcionalidade de editar perfil do usuário.
+- Verificar a funcionalidade de Editar perfil do usuário.

 **Requisitos associados:**